 7. RX/TX Callbacks Sample Application

-If hardware timestamping is supported by the NIC, the sample application will also display the average latency since the packet was timestamped in hardware, on top of the latency since the packet was received and processed by the RX callback.
+If hardware timestamping is supported by the NIC, the sample application will also display the average latency.
+The packet was timestamped in hardware on top of the latency since the packet was received and processed by the RX callback.

 The application is located in the rxtx_callbacks sub-directory.